Christians mark Good Friday, Holy Week under virus woes - WTMJ

 In Jerusalem, many holy sites were open, thanks to an ambitious Israeli vaccination campaign.
 It was a stark contrast to last year, when the city was under lockdown.
 In neighboring Lebanon, Christians observed Good Friday under a lockdown and suffering a severe economic crisis.

-In Latin America, penitents from Guatemala to Paraguay carried tree branches covered with thorns and large crosses in Passion Plays reenacting the crucifixion of Jesus Christ.
-At the Vatican, Pope Francis visited a center where volunteers administered vaccinations to poor and disadvantaged people in Rome.
+In Latin America, penitents from Mexico and Guatemala to Paraguay carried tree branches covered with thorns and large crosses in Passion Plays reenacting the crucifixion of Jesus Christ.
+At the Vatican, Pope Francis presided over a torch-lit Way of the Cross ceremony in St. Peter’s Square, foregoing for a second year the traditional Colosseum procession that draws thousands of pilgrims, tourists and Romans.

 Worshippers in the Philippines and France marked a second annual Holy Week under movement restrictions amid outbreaks fanned by more contagious strains.
 In the U.S., officials urged Christians to celebrate outdoors, while social distancing, or in virtual ceremonies.

-Franciscan friars in brown robes led hundreds of worshippers down the Via Dolorosa in Jerusalem’s Old City, retracing what tradition holds were Jesus’ final steps, while reciting prayers through loudspeakers at the Stations of the Cross.
+In Jerusalem’s Old City, Franciscan friars in brown robes led hundreds of worshippers down the Via Dolorosa, retracing what tradition holds were Jesus’ final steps, while reciting prayers through loudspeakers at the Stations of the Cross.
 Another group carried a large wooden cross, singing hymns and pausing to offer prayers.

 Religious sites were open to limited numbers of faithful.
 The Church of the Holy Sepulchre, built on the site where Christians believe Jesus was crucified, died and rose from the dead, was open to visitors with masks and social distancing.

-Despite one of the world’s most successful vaccination campaigns, air travel is still limited by quarantine and other restrictions, keeping away the foreign pilgrims who usually throng Jerusalem during Holy Week.
+Despite one of the world’s most successful vaccination campaigns, air travel to and from Israel is still limited by quarantine and other restrictions, keeping away the foreign pilgrims who usually throng Jerusalem during Holy Week.
 In past years, tens of thousands of pilgrims would descend on the city’s holy sites.

 “In regular years we urge people to come out.
 Last year we told people to stay at home,” said Wadie Abunassar, an adviser to church leaders in the Holy Land.
 “This year we are somehow silent.”